 of econometric software.
 But this should not prevent us from making a start.

 In this spirit we suggest adopting the following general principles taken from

 All the code underlying figures and tables is made available

 Together with the underlying software environment necessary to execute that code

 Together with documentation of both the tools and environment

 Using standard internet methods (ftp, www) for anonymous access.

-Some ancient notes describing some tools for facilitating reproduciblity using Splus and latex are described in the paper Reproducible Econometric Research which is available in postscript format.
-Some more recent notes along similar lines are available in Protocol for Simulations in R. A file used as an example in this document can be downloaded from this page as plink.R.
 A new review essay on the subject written with Achim Zeileis is available from here.
+Some notes along similar lines are available in Protocol for Simulations in R. These notes include some suggestions for using R on our clusters.
+A file used as an example in this document can be downloaded from this page as plink.R.

 I would very much like to have comments on all of this, I would particularly like to encourage others to suggest other www links which provide other examples of this sort.
 We would also welcome comments on further elucidation of the principles proposed above and ways to make them more operational.

 Last Revised on August 2011 by Roger Koenker